 Building a strong domain reputation takes time and there really is no easy shortcut.
 Yes, sending from an IP address with a low reputation is sure to drop your deliverability.
 However, using a clean IP is no guarantee of high deliverability if your domain reputation is poor.

-Going back to the little experiment that I described at the beginning of this post, there was one common thread I noticed between the senders with the poorest deliverability in the pack.
+Going back to the little experiment that I described earlier in this post, there was one common thread I noticed between the senders with the poorest deliverability in the pack.
 They all sent a LOT of emails.
 Even though I hadn’t opened a single message, the emails just kept coming.

 Recipients that personally opted in to join your mailing list are interested in your brand or service.
 Provide them with high-quality and relevant content.